brittanymlassiter/Prediction-of-Product-Sales/README.md

 Brittany Lassiter

-## Anaylizating various features over numerous stores and how it affects sales for different food items.
+## Analyzing various features over numerous stores and how it affects sales for different food items.

 ## What the Business wants to know.
 - Our retailers wants to understand the properties of products and outlets that play crucial roles in increasing their sales.